cboecking/golang-env-setup/cheatsheet_go.md

     * `var example f` //example declared as a struct of type f. example fields are default
     * `example := f{"ex1", "ex2"}` //example declared as a struct of type f. example fields are set to "ex1" and "ex2" based on the order of the struct definition.
     * `example := f{field2: "ex2", field1: "ex1"}` //example declared as a struct of type f. example fields are set to "ex1" and "ex2" explicitly without regard to order.
+  * create pointers to structs
+    * `examplePointer := &f{"ex1", "ex2"}` //examplePointer declared as a pointer to an unnamed struct of type f. fields are set to "ex1" and "ex2" based on order
+    * `examplePointer := new(f)` //examplePointer declared as a pointer to an unnamed struct of type f. fields are default. fields can be set with `*examplePointer = f{"ex1", "ex2"}`
 * Pointer Type
   * Assume for the following statements: `x := 4` //x declared as int of value 4
   * `var y *int` //y declared as a pointer to an int (*int) and defaults to nil